 Romania’s trade integration in the Single Market for goods is above the EU average, while trade integration for services is just below the EU average.
 In 2016, both indicators slightly increased.

 Trade in goods and services

 Foreign Direct Investment (FDI)

-In 2015, Romania's share of EU FDI inflows decreased, the share of outflows increased slightly.
+In 2016, Romania's share of EU FDI inflows stayed unchanged, the share of outflows decreased slightly.
 The shares of FDI stock remained unchanged.